icp4a/automation-decision-services-samples/samples/UseCICDStack/README.md

 In this task, you...
 - Create a Gitea repository.
-- Connect your decision project to it.
+- Connect your decision project to the repository.
-- Prepare the decision service for deployment.
-- Load the changes you made in Designer.

 You must have the URI and security credentials for the Git.
-You must also have the URL to the Nexus where you can deploy decision service archives.

 ## Step 1: Creating a Gitea repository

 In this step, you create a Gitea repository.
-Your IT developers must give you a URI and security credentials for it.
+Your IT developers must give you a URI and security credentials for the repository.

 **Procedure**

-1. Log in to Gitea using your security credentials.
+1. Log in to Gitea by using your security credentials.
 2. Click the **+** button, and select **New Repository** in the menu that opens.
 3. Enter a unique name and a description.
 For this example, we use `My Project` and the description `ADS project using the custom CI/CD stack`.
 4. Click the **Create Repository** button.
-5. If you are logged in to Gitea as the user of the Decision Designer specified at installation time, you can skip the following steps:
+5. If you are logged in to Gitea as the user of the Decision Designer specified at installation time, you can skip the following steps:<br />
     a.
-Click **Settings**, and select the **Collaborators** tab.
+Click **Settings**, and select the **Collaborators** tab.<br />
     b.
-Enters the user's name as a Git user, and then click the **Add Collaborator** button.
+Enter the user's name as a Git user, and then click the **Add Collaborator** button.
-6. In the **Code** tab, click the **Copy** button to get the URL of the Git repository, which you use in next step.
+6. In the **Code** tab, click the **Copy** button to get the URL of the Git repository, which you use in the next step.

 ## Step 2: Connecting your project to the Git repository